QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 * Cut-and-Paste Programming

 Do copy/paste code.
-Factorizing your code, using a function, will help patching all the bugs for this code at once, and make things more readable.
+Factorizing your code, using a function, will help to patch all the bugs for this code at once, and make things more readable.

 <hr class="sl">